 Tap the picture above to view the video "Release" and listen to Middle School Students share their experiences and how mindfulness has helped them.

-Frequently asked questions (FAQ) about Mindful Meet-Up:
+Frequently asked questions (FAQ) about Mindfulness for Teens/Young Adults:

 No, absolutely not.
 Mindfulness is a life-skill that helps us all navigate the ups and downs of just living.
 Everyone's mind worries, judges, criticizes, compares, blows things out of proportion, is heavy/crowded at times, etc. We can all benefit from learning how to settle ourselves, be the manager of our own mind and train it to be our best asset.